 - Savvy Guy, Energetic Girl: Gender-flipped; he was the Energetic Guy to Anne Jackson's Savvy Girl.
 When he learned that Arnold Schwarzenegger was getting $20 million for playing Mr. Freeze in Batman & Robin, while he got only $350 for playing the same role in Batman (1966), he complained furiously to Anne about it.
 Her only response: "Lift weights."

 - The Teetotaler: Downplayed.
-He did get wasted a couple of times but often drank in moderation.
+He did get wasted a couple of times but often drank in moderation, to the point that he needed help on how to act drunk when necessary.

 - That Russian Squat Dance: He impressed everyone with a Kazatsky at a theater company party once.